perokvist/event-driven-architecture/static.md

 Using tools for "pre-rendering" sites with server like capabilities, that "only" relay on api communication, is also not new, but cloud offerings catering to these kind of apps grow i numbers, with services like [Netlify](https://www.netlify.com/) being a key driver.

+In this article we'll navigate "static web" as a tool/pattern with composition and event-driven pattern and look at offerings for static web hosting by the major cloud providers.

 > This article focuses on static web sites created by a catered tool or SSR, not on SPA's nor "pre-rendering" in that context.
+Some services mentioned will support this case as well.

 ## JAM-stack
 Apps build with javascript (behavior), api (for data build time and runtime) and markup (static), is often refered to as [JAM-stack](https://jamstack.org/).